spotinst/help/src/docs/elastigroup/features/gcp/commit-use-discount.md

 1. Log in to the GCP console and type **IAM & Admin** in the search bar.
 2. In the left main menu, click **IAM**.
 3. Under the *View by Principal* tab, click the Security Insights of a principal that begins with spotinst-role-act-xyz.
-The _Current permissions for Owner role_ window opens.
+The <i>Current permissions for Owner role</i> window opens.

    <img width="400" height="300" alt="commited-use-discounts-2" src="https://github.com/spotinst/help/assets/106514736/d03723af-d0b9-4730-8680-972c90dd519f">